pushbits/server/README.md

 PushBits is meant to be self-hosted.
 You are advised to install PushBits behind a reverse proxy and enable TLS.

-At the moment, there is no front-end implemented.
-New users and applications need to be created via the API.
-Details will be made available once the interface is more stable.

 To get started, here is a Docker Compose file you can use.
 ```yaml
 version: '2'